shravanngoswamii/turing-docs/README.md

-# Documentation and Tutorials for Turing.jl
+# Documentation and Tutorials for Turing.jl edit

 This repository is part of [Turing.jl's](https://turinglang.org/) website (i.e. `https://turinglang.org/docs/`).
 It contains the Turing.jl documentation and tutorials.